BioML - Biomarker for Mucolipidosis disorder type I, II, II or IV

 Changes in specific genes results in the deficiency or absence of the targeting enzyme.
 The ML disorders are categorized into four groups based on the clinical features and enzyme deficiencies.
 ML-II and ML-III are the more common forms of ML.
 An individual is usually suspected of having an ML disorder based on clinical features.
 The diagnosis is further confirmed by laboratory testing.

 Mucolipidoses are inherited in an autosomal recessive manner, meaning that they occur only when a child inherits two copies of the defective gene, one from each parent.
 When both parents carry a defective gene, each of their children faces a one in four chance of developing one of the MLs.
 At the same time, each child also faces a one in two chance of inheriting only one copy of the defective gene.
 People who have only one defective gene are known as carriers.
 These individuals do not develop the disease but they can pass the defective gene on to their own children.
 Because the defective genes involved in certain forms of ML are known, in some instances tests can identify people who are carriers.

 The four types of ML are sialidosis (sometimes referred to as ML I), and types II, III, and IV.

-Therefore it is the goal of this study to identify and validate a new biochemical marker from the plasma of affected patients, helping to benefit other patients with an early diagnosis and thereby with earlier treatment.
 Examining saliva samples will allow us to determine whether measurement is feasible in saliva samples and will further promote early detection of mucolipidosis disorder type I, II, III or IV.